CyberCoyotes/2024-Crescendo/PRInfo.md

 - Removed ShooterSubsystem's RunShooter
   Reason: Obsolete, and subsystems running their own commands in P6 hurts my senile brain.
 - Added new constants in reference to the velocity mode of the shooter motors.

+# Commit 2:

+- Arm Subsystem Changes:
+  - Factory Default
+  - Smartdash -> Shuffleboard

+# Commit 3:

+- Eradicated alot of comments I felt were obtrusive.
+That's literally the whole commit, so bossman can review it with less strain.